sarahkor/doar-mail/README.md

   - Sign up with required details: first name, last name, username, password, birthdate, phone number, gender, and profile picture.
   - Password must meet security rules: minimum length, uppercase, lowercase, digit, and special character.
   - Login using username and password.
-  - Profile picture and name are displayed on the main screen after login.
+  - Profile picture and name are displayed on the main screen after login (in profile menu and profile details_.
   - JWT is issued on login and used for all protected requests.

 - **Inbox & Mail Management**:
-  - View inbox, sent, drafts, trash, starred , and All mails.
+  - View inbox, sent, drafts, trash, starred, spam and All mails.
-  - Open full mail content with subject, body, and sender/recipient details.
+  - Open full mail content with subject, body, attachments, and sender/recipient and time details.
   - Delete mails (moved to trash).
   - Delete mails from trash (deleted permanently).
   - Restore mails from trash.